 Choose the right law school

 If, after your assessment, you determine law school is the best way to achieve your dreams, then you know your investment will be well worth it in the end.
 The LSAC has a great tool for prospective students on their site to help you evaluate law schools to find the right home for the next three or four years of your life.
+Find a law school that you believe will genuinely take an interest in your life, care about helping you achieve your goals, and is committed to an ongoing relationship during and after law school.
+There are great law schools all over the country but consider law schools in areas with strong and growing employment markets.
 At Stetson University College of Law, we believe that fit is key.
 That is why we encourage all prospective law students to visit their law schools for a tour, class visit and a meeting with students, faculty and career development.
 We encourage you to visit us here at Florida’s oldest law school and learn more about the Stetson Law community.
 We welcome you and look forward to learning more about your goals!